2. RRSP: The Tax-Deferral Account

 What it actually is

-Introduced in 2023, the FHSA is a hybrid of a TFSA and RRSP, designed specifically for Canadians saving for their first home.
+Introduced in 2023, the FHSA is a hybrid of a TFSA and RRSP, designed specifically for Canadians saving for their first home.- Contributions are tax-deductible (like an RRSP)

 - Qualifying withdrawals for a first home are tax-free (like a TFSA)